Corporate Governance

 (Remuneration Committee)

-As of June 27, 2023, for the Remuneration Committee, Mitsuhiro Nagahama (Independent Outside Director) serves as the Committee chairperson, Waka Fujiso (Independent Outside Director), Tomoyasu Miura (Independent Outside Director), and Takayuki Yokota (Director, Representative Corporate Executive Deputy President) serve as committee members, with Independent Outside Directors comprising a majority of the Committee.
-In fiscal year 2022, the Remuneration Committee met seven (7) times and all the four (4) Remuneration Committee Members attended all of the meetings.
-Specific items considered by the Remuneration Committee are as follows.
+As of March 31, 2024, for the Remuneration Committee, Mitsuhiro Nagahama (Independent Outside Director) serves as the Committee chairperson, Waka Fujiso (Independent Outside Director), Tomoyasu Miura (Independent Outside Director), and Takayuki Yokota (Director, Representative Corporate Executive Deputy President) serve as committee members, with independent outside directors comprising a majority of the Committee.
+In FY2023, the Remuneration Committee met ten (10) times and all the four (4) Remuneration Committee members attended all of the meetings.
+Items implemented and specific contents of consideration by the Remuneration Committee are as follows.

-The appointment of the CEO and other senior executives (president & CEO, deputy president, and the like) is decided by the Board of Directors after deliberation by the Nomination Committee, based on appointment criteria standards and the desired composition of the Board of Directors.
+The appointment of the CEO and other senior executives (president & CEO, deputy president, and corporate executives) is decided by the Board of Directors after deliberation by the Nomination Committee, based on appointment criteria standards and the desired composition of the Board of Directors.

 (Appointment criteria)

-To be nominated, candidates must have a full understanding of the Group philosophy, deep knowledge of corporate management, and wide-ranging experience both inside and outside Japan, as well as good insight on corporate governance, CSR, and compliance.
-They must meet the following criteria and be capable of leading the Group to sustainable growth.
+As the basic requirements, the CEO and other senior executives must have a full of understanding of the Group philosophy, deep knowledge of corporate management, wide-ranging experience both inside and outside Japan and a high level of insight into corporate governance, CSR, and compliance, as well as the ability to lead the entire Group and guide it to sustainable growth.

 (Dismissal criteria)

-Concerning policies and procedures for dismissing the CEO and other senior executives (president & CEO, deputy president, and the like), the candidate for dismissal undergoes a fair and rigorous process of examination and deliberation by the Nomination Committee based on the following criteria.
+Concerning policies and procedures for dismissing the CEO and other senior executives, the candidate for dismissal undergoes a fair and rigorous process of examination and deliberation by the Nomination Committee based on the following criteria.
 If the committee judges that the dismissal is appropriate, it is sent to the Board of Directors for approval.

-Reasons for proposing dismissal include serious business problems arising from a violation of the law or the Articles of Incorporation, an event that makes it difficult for the person to perform and continue in the job, and confirmation that the person does not meet the appointment criteria.
+Reasons for proposing dismissal include serious business problems arising from a violation of the law or the Articles of Incorporation, circumstances that makes it difficult for the person to perform and continue in the job, and a reason for retirement that is stipulated by law.
+In deliberating the dismissal of the president and CEO, the Nomination Committee will also take into consideration declining financial results and other such quantitative data.

 Overall Balance and Diversity of the Board of Directors

 In a rapidly changing business environment, we believe that the Company needs a Board of Directors that offers diversity and provides a good overall balance of knowledge and experience that will contribute to the enhancement of enterprise value over the medium to long term.
-Based on this fundamental principle, as of June 27, 2023, the Board of Directors consists of four (4) directors with executive experience in the Company’s business, audit and management and eight (8) independent outside directors with wide-ranging experience, extensive expertise and professional knowledge.
-Of the twelve (12) directors, two (2) are women (one of whom is a foreign national).
-Also, we have established the skill sets expected of the directors with respect to the realization of the Company’s medium-term plan and other management strategies, and we have confirmed the independence, diversity, and expected skills of the current entire Board of Directors.
+Based on this fundamental principle, as of June 25, 2024, the Board of Directors consists of four (4) directors with executive experience in the Company’s business, audit and management and eight (8) independent outside directors with wide-ranging experience, extensive expertise and professional knowledge.
+Of the twelve (12) directors, three (3) are women (one of whom is a foreign national).
+Also, we have established the skill sets expected of the directors from the viewpoint of sustainable increase in enterprise value, including the realization of the Company’s medium-term plan, and we have confirmed the independence, diversity, and expected skills of the current entire Board of Directors.

 Improving the Effectiveness of the Board of Directors

-In order to clearly separate supervisory and executive functions, and to lend impetus to a further strengthening of the management oversight function, Azbil Corporation transitioned from being a company with an audit & supervisory board to a company with a three-committee board structure, following approval at the Ordinary General Meeting of Shareholders held on June 23, 2022.
+In order to clearly separate supervisory and executive functions, and to lend impetus to a further strengthening of the management oversight function, Azbil Corporation transitioned to a company with a three-committee board structure in June 2022.
 Through conducting objective and constructive deliberations, the Company’s Board of Directors decides on such matters as management strategy, supervises their execution, and strives to enhance enterprise value over the medium to long term.
-A survey was again carried out this year, like last year, to evaluate the effectiveness of the Board of Directors in properly fulfilling its roles and responsibilities, to identify issues and possible improvements, and to provide suggestions as to how the Board’s effectiveness might be enhanced.
-We were thus able to confirm that, following the transition to a company with a three-committee board structure, steady progress has been made in both strengthening governance and improving the effectiveness of the Board of Directors.
-In preparing for this evaluation, the Chairperson led a review with outside directors of the approach and methodology to be used, and—so as to ensure objectivity and facilitate more effective initiatives in the future—an outside organization was tasked with compiling both the survey items and the results.
+A survey is carried out every year to evaluate the effectiveness of the Board of Directors in properly fulfilling its roles and responsibilities, to identify issues and points of improvement, and to indicate ways in which the Board’s effectiveness might be enhanced.
+In addition, we call on the services of an outside organization at regular intervals.
+In FY2023, as in FY2022, we were thus able to confirm that, following the transition to a company with a three-committee board structure, steady progress has been made in both strengthening governance and improving the effectiveness of the Board of Directors.
+In addition, as a result of addressing the issues identified in FY2022, we assessed whether the effectiveness of the Board of Directors has definitely improved.
+Furthermore, in preparing for this evaluation, the Chairperson led a review of the approach and methodology to be used.
+We conducted the survey utilizing the survey items set up by an outside organization in FY2022, giving consideration to ensuring consistency over time.

-For this survey of FY2022, all directors were asked for their opinions and assessments of (1) the role and functions of the Board of Directors; (2) the size and composition of the Board of Directors; (3) the operation of the Board of Directors; (4) the composition, role, and work of the Nomination Committee; (5) the composition, role, and work of the Remuneration Committee; (6) the composition, role, and work of the Audit Committee; (7) the support provided for outside directors; (8) investor and shareholder relations; (9) the overall effectiveness of the governance system and the Board of Directors; and (10) their own self-evaluations.
+For this survey of FY2023, all directors were asked for their opinions and assessments of the following survey items: (1) the role and functions of the Board of Directors; (2) the size and composition of the Board of Directors; (3) the operation of the Board of Directors; (4) the composition, role, and work of the Nomination Committee; (5) the composition, role, and work of the Remuneration Committee; (6) the composition, role, and work of the Audit Committee; (7) the support provided for outside directors; (8) investor and shareholder relations; (9) the overall effectiveness of the governance system and the Board of Directors; and (10) their own self evaluations.
 Based on the above, the Board of Directors held constructive discussions on current effectiveness as well as issue-sharing and future steps.

 Executive Compensation